top of page

 Will Color Coding Serve You

-In a previous post, I discussed how you could color code portions of your family tree using RootsMagic.
+In a previous post about RootsMagic Color-Coding, I discussed how you could color code portions of your family tree using RootsMagic.
 You can also color-code your family tree using Family Tree Maker.
 Some researchers have found that by using color-coded names, they can share a family tree with their spouse.

 However, if you and your spouse can not agree to your color coding system, it might be best to separate your trees.